 Did you know that before the American Civil War abolitionists used maple syrup instead of southern grown cane sugar and molasses (much of it was grown by southern slaves), to boycott the plantation owners.

 When in our area, there are many places to buy REAL maple syrup.
-It can be found at the Grape Country Marketplace and Orton’s Fruit Stand.
+It can be found at Orton’s Fruit Stand.
 For a special treat, take a scenic drive and go to the Sugar Shack on Route 5 in Westfield, NY (15 minutes from the Inn).
 While there, you can taste test a plethora of flavored maple syrups, all with vanilla ice cream.

 Maple syrup is so much more than a breakfast treat.
 Add a tablespoon or two to baked beans and taste the added depth of flavor.
 For an awesome slightly sweet and sour salad dressing, try whisking a teaspoon of maple syrup (or more to taste) into three (3) tablespoons extra-virgin olive oil, a few dashes of lime juice (to taste), salt and fresh grated pepper.
 No preservatives and no corn syrup!